-All site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed to an industrial standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018, to the satisfaction of and at no cost to Council.
+10. The proposed accesses to Bowen Lane, from the edge of the existing bitumen to the property boundary, shall be upgraded to a residential standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.